7th Division (Continuation War): History

 During the 1944 Soviet advances the 7th Division participated in the defence of Loimola during the July Battle of Nietjärvi.

-By the 4th of September 1944, the division had been subordinated to the II Corps.
+By 4 September 1944, the division had been subordinated to the II Corps.
 During the Soviet Svir-Petrozavodsk Offensive of 1944, the division fought a delaying action from the river Svir first to Petrozavodsk and eventually to the Sortavala region.

 Organization

 After forming the division consisted of the following sub-units: